Best project management software for finance teams in 2026

 - Stakeholder access: Share specific projects with stakeholders without giving them full access.

-If you're interested in tools similar to Basecamp then we have made a list of Basecamp alternatives.
+If you want to compare similar tools, we also have a list of Basecamp alternatives.

-What people think about Basecamp:
+What users say about Basecamp:

 "Basecamp's simplicity is perfect for our finance team.
 The flat-rate pricing works well for our budget, and everyone finds it easy to use."